junwatu/video-summarizer-nodejs-griddb/blog/README.md

 ### Open Web App

-Open the web app using browser.
-The default URL is `http://localhost:3000`
+Open the web app using the browser.
+The default URL is `http://localhost:3000`.
+Upload any videos and it's recommended to upload a short video for fast processing.
+You can also use the video in the `test-video` folder.

 ![app screenshot](images/app-screenshot.png)